polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 A definable period—expressed as a range of [block](#block) numbers—during which a transaction can be included in a block.
 Transaction eras are used to protect against transaction replay attacks in the event that an account is reaped and its replay-protecting nonce is reset to zero.

-## Transaction Pool

-A collection of transactions that are not yet included in [blocks](#block) but have been determined to be valid.

-A _tagged transaction pool_ is a transaction pool implementation that allows the [runtime](#runtime) to specify whether a given transaction is valid, how it should be prioritized, and how it relates to other transactions in the pool in terms of dependency and mutual-exclusivity.
-The tagged transaction pool implementation is designed to be extensible and general enough to express both [unspent transaction output (UTXO)](https://github.com/danforbes/danforbes/blob/master/writings/utxo.md) and account-based transaction models.

 ## Trie (Patricia Merkle Tree)

 A data structure that is used to represent sets of key-value pairs.